Limitations in Microsoft Fabric mirrored databases from Azure Cosmos DB (Preview)

 • Mirroring doesn't have schema constraints on the level of nesting.
 For more information, see Azure Cosmos DB analytical store schema constraints.

-Data Warehouse limitations
+Data warehouse limitations

-• Nested data represented as a JSON string in SQL endpoint warehouse tables can commonly cause the column to increase to more than 8 KB in size.
+• Nested data represented as a JSON string in SQL analytics endpoint and warehouse tables can commonly cause the column to increase to more than 8 KB in size.
 Monitoring levels of nesting and the amount of data if you receive this error message.

 Mirrored item limitations